 People who are abusing painkillers may also start to make excuses.
 They can make excuses as to why they’re using painkillers, as well as why their behavior is changing.
 There can also be excuses as to why they’re unable to stop using the drugs, or they can start trying to convince the people around them they’ll stop using them, but they aren’t able to.

-Opioids, which is what narcotic painkillers are, interact the brain’s opioid receptors, and this prevents the release of a chemical called GABA.
-GABA is responsible for controlling the release of dopamine and other neurotransmitters, so when it’s impacted, it causes dopamine to flood into the brain, which is what creates the high prescription drug users feel.
+Opioids, which is what narcotic painkillers are, interact with the brain’s opioid receptors and cause dopamine to flood into the brain, which is what creates the high prescription drug users feel.

-Depression and anxiety may occur as the result of using painkillers, as can paranoia, confusion, disorientation, distorted perception of reality and feelings of anger or hostility.
-More serious side effects of opioids can include liver damage and brain damage.
+Depression and anxiety may occur as the result of using painkillers, as can confusion, disorientation, distorted perception of reality and feelings of anger or hostility.

 Addiction itself can be a very serious side effect of using painkillers.
 For some people, because of the effect of opiates on the brain, addiction may occur in less than three days.
 Driving while using opiates can be dangerous because of impacted reaction times.

-Some of the long-term physical effects of painkiller abuse include:
+Some of the long-term side effects of painkiller abuse include: